 in-house endeavor both projects have been designed to be more sustainable than our

-past all on-the-ground mission goals could ever be.
-Yet, it will represent an enduring harvest from three decades past that will have made this new and innovative path
+past all "on-the-ground" mission goals outcomes proven to be.
+Either way or both, will represent an enduring harvest from three decades past that will have made this new and innovative path

 possible.
-So all that has been given will be not be saved and still serve our
+So all that has been given will be not be saved and yet, not lost in how it still serve our

 charitable mission as we move on in loss.

-So our good news in loss in 2018, is that we are posed to reach our next ten year mission mark in 2021 by achieving two big goals that will open the way for our next, and likely Sharone's final, leg of our NPO's (2022-2031) ten year mission vision path to support the Autism community with readily available online resources for providers of life-spanning best developmental Autism practice programs at a cost that our families and service sectors can afford in years to come.
-We believe this will realize our shared charitable charge in full.
+So our good news in loss in 2018 is that we are posed to reach our current ten year mission mark in 2021 by achieving two big goals that will open the way for our next, and likely Sharone's final, leg of our NPO's next ten year (2022-2031) mission vision path to support the Autism community with readily available online and local resources for providers of life-spanning best developmental Autism practice programs at a cost that our families and service sectors can access at low or no cost 24/7/365 and thus, truly afford in years to come.
+We believe this will realize our shared charitable charge in full, in our mission style of leaving it all on the field.

 So stay tuned for news as we pursue and approach our remaining goal lines for 2021.